 Before you think of the style or the horsepower under the hood, you’ll want to consider battery life.
 Even the best smartwatch for women is worthless if it goes dead six hours into your day.

 Whenever a manufacturer mentions battery life, you’ll want to take those specifications lightly.
 It always depends on the apps you run, how often you use them and a half-dozen other factors.
-That fancy watch face may look great, but it could drop your battery to zero quicker than something simple.
+That fancy clock face may look great, but it could drop your battery to zero quicker than something simple.

 Bluetooth and cellular usage are also things to keep in mind.
-With Bluetooth, compare the watch against the current standards.
+With Bluetooth, compare the timepiece against the current standards.
 If your smartwatch has cellular capabilities, remember 5G isn’t quite ready yet in the states and consider your data plan.

 When dealing with smartwatch specs, there are just a few areas to think about outside the battery life.
 Regardless of the brand, you’ll want to consider how much memory it has and the type of processor.
 Most of our options have Snapdragon processors, but Apple and others use different types of chips.